ArashPartow/exprtk/readme.txt

    (e) Functions
    (f) Vararg functions

+During the compilation  process if an  expression is found  to require any  of  the  elements   noted  above,  the  expression's   associated symbol_table  will  be  queried  for  the  element  and  if  present a reference to the element will be embedded within the expression's AST.
+This allows for the original  element to be modified independently  of the  expression  instance  and  to also  allow  the  expression  to be evaluated using the current value of the element.

+The  example  below demonstrates  the  relationship between variables, symbol_table and expression.
+Note  the variables are modified  as they normally would in a program, and when the expression is  evaluated the current values assigned to the variables will be used.

+   typedef exprtk::symbol_table<double> symbol_table_t;
+   typedef exprtk::expression<double>     expression_t;
+   typedef exprtk::parser<double>             parser_t;

+   symbol_table_t symbol_table;
+   expression_t   expression;
+   parser_t       parser;

+   double x = 0;
+   double y = 0;

+   std::string expression_string = "x * y + 3";
+   symbol_table.add_variable("x",x);
+   symbol_table.add_variable("y",y);

+   expression.register_symbol_table(symbol_table);

+   parser.compile(expression_string,expression);

+   x = 1.0;
+   y = 2.0;
+   parser.value(); // 1 * 2 + 3
+   x = 3.7;
+   parser.value(); // 3.7 * 2 + 3
+   y = -9.0;
+   parser.value(); // 3.7 * -9 + 3

 (2) Expression
 A structure that holds an AST  for a specified expression and is  used